 Additional mental restrictions in your RFC might include limitations on how often you can work with co-workers, supervisors, or the general public.
 As with non-exertional restrictions, you may be limited to constant, frequent, occasional, or zero contact with others on the job, depending on how severe your mental symptoms are.

-Once Social Security has taken all your limitations into account and arrived at your RFC, the agency will review your work history going back 15 years (your "past relevant work") to see if your RFC prevents you from doing any of the jobs you've done before.
-For example, if you worked in a warehouse where you had to lift over 50 pounds, and your current RFC says you can't lift more than ten pounds, the SSA will find that you can't perform your past work.
+Once Social Security has taken all your limitations into account and arrived at your RFC, the agency will review your work history (going back five years) to see if your RFC prevents you from doing any of the jobs you’ve done before.
+For example, if you worked in a warehouse where you had to lift over 50 pounds, and your current RFC says you can’t lift more than 10 pounds, Social Security will find that you can’t perform your past work.

 If your RFC rules out returning to your past jobs, then Social Security needs to determine whether other, less demanding work exists that you can do (or easily learn to do).
 Applicants over the age of 50 who can’t perform their past work might have an easier time getting a medical-vocational allowance under a special set of circumstances called the “grid rules.”

 Social Security acknowledges that as people near retirement age, learning new job skills or switching career paths becomes more difficult.
 So for applicants 50 years of age and older, the SSA has a grid that sets out the rules that determine whether they will receive a medical-vocational allowance.
-The grid rules take into account applicants' RFC, age, education, and the types of job skills they have (if any).
+The grid rules take into account applicants’ RFC, age, education, and any transferable skills they have.
 Here are some examples of how the grid rules work.

 To see the full grid of vocational rules, as well as explanations of the vocational rules, see our section on Social Security's grid rules by age.